-In the spring, local third and fourth grade students experience California history during the educational tours held in April for 3rd graders and in May for 4th graders.
-Led by the Education Committee members, the tours continue to receive rave reviews from participating teachers.
+Each spring, local 3rd and 4th grade students experience California history during the educational tours held in April for 3rd graders and in May for 4th graders.
+Tours are led by Education Committee members, and continue to receive rave reviews from participating teachers.

 Each tour rotates students through a series of stations where they explore periods in our history.